CyntiBinti/web-crawler/README.md

 ## Reflections

-Hello 👋 I'm Cynthia, and thanks for the opportunity to interview with Monzo.
+Hello 👋 thanks for the opportunity to interview with Monzo!
 This was an enjoyably challenging task, balancing robustness and pragmatism within the time constraints.

 ### Functional Requirements